-Direct-To-Consumer Medicine: Quick And Discreet, But What's Lost?
+Perspective: Direct-To-Consumer Medicine Can Be Quick And Discreet, But What's Lost?

 Direct-to-consumer medicine is certainly more convenient and discreet than a trip to a doctor's office, where patients commonly endure long waits only to be rushed through a conversation with a physician who's weighed down by too many obligations.
 If a doctor's office is like Blockbuster, Hims feels more like Netflix.

 But I also question whether direct-to-consumer medicine is truly safe for patients.
 Take erectile dysfunction, or ED.
 On paper, it seems like a simple diagnosis.
 In reality, however, it's a textbook example of the complexity of human health.
 Sometimes ED occurs on its own, with no identifiable cause.
-But more often than not, it is a symptom or precursor of other conditions: anxiety, depression, clogged blood vessels, high blood pressure, diabetes, or hormone imbalances.
+But more often than not, it is a symptom or precursor of other conditions: anxiety, depression, clogged blood vessels, high blood pressure, diabetes or hormone imbalances.

-That's why the American Urological Association advises physicians treating patients with ED to also screen for the condition's potential physical, social, and behavioral causes, including relationship issues and drinking and smoking habits.
-The association recommends, at the very least, checking vitals, performing a genital exam, and — for patients presenting with ED issues for the first time — screening for high cholesterol, diabetes, and other diagnoses commonly associated with ED.
+That's why the American Urological Association advises physicians treating patients with ED to also screen for the condition's potential physical, social and behavioral causes, including relationship issues and drinking and smoking habits.
+The association recommends, at the very least, checking vitals, performing a genital exam and for patients presenting with ED issues for the first time, screening for high cholesterol, diabetes and other diagnoses commonly associated with ED.

-For some direct-to-consumer health products, like oral contraception (now offered by Hers, a subsidiary of Hims, among other companies), an online evaluation may be sufficient.
+For some direct-to-consumer health products, like oral contraception (now offered by companies such as Hers, a subsidiary of Hims), an online evaluation may be sufficient.
 But Hims' evaluation for ED appears to fall far short of the basic AUA guidelines.

 The direct-to-consumer companies also present ethical dilemmas.
 The physicians who work for them may be hamstrung in terms of the scope of the advice they can offer and their ability to follow up with patients to track progress.
 And they surely must feel some pressure to push their employer's products.
 The companies essentially operate on islands of care, where doctors can't address secondary issues that surface during a consultation and can't add information to a patient's home medical record.